StevenMayher/432-2022/projectB/proposal_plans.md

 Project 22 | David Selvaraj
 -------: | :-------------------
-Title | Relating Sugar-Sweetened Beverages, Area Deprivation and Dental Caries Source | The PACT study conducted by Professor Suchitra Nelson's lab of children **ages 3-6 covered by Medicaid** from University Hospitals and followed for 2 years. (**note repairs to your original, and that you should also specify the time period.**)
+Title | Relating Sugar-Sweetened Beverages, Area Deprivation and Dental Caries Source | The PACT study conducted by Professor Suchitra Nelson's lab of children **ages 3-6 covered by Medicaid** from University Hospitals and followed for 2 years (2017-19).
 Public | *Not available to the public*
 Model 1 | A model for a count outcome
 Out 1 | The count of untreated decayed teeth each child has ranging from 0-24.
-RQ 1 | Can the count number of teeth with dental caries in 3-6 year old Medicaid enrolled children be predicted by the number of sugar sweetened beverages consumed per week, the level of deprivation in their neighborhood, the child’s age, the race of the child, and their caregivers educational attainment and marital status?
+RQ 1 | How well can the number of teeth with untreated dental caries in 3-6 year old Medicaid enrolled children be predicted by the number of sugar sweetened beverages consumed per week, the level of deprivation in their neighborhood, the child’s age, the race of the child, and their caregivers educational attainment and marital status?
-Model 2 | A logistic model fit using a generalized linear model and logit link Out 2 | Caries experience: presence of current or past (filled teeth) decay on any of the teeth in the child's mouth.
+Model 2 | A logistic model fit using a generalized linear model and logit link Out 2 | An ordinal multi-categorical variable that specifics the typical number of sugar sweetened beverages consumed in 5 categories (Never/Rarely, 1-2 times per week, daily, twice daily, 3+ times per day)
-RQ 2 | Can caries experience be predicted the number of sugar sweetened beverages consumed per week, the level of deprivation in their neighborhood, the child’s age, the race of the child, and their caregiver’s educational attainment and marital status?
+RQ 2 | How well can the level of sugar sweetened beverage consumption be predicted by the level of area deprivation (ADI) in their neighborhoods, the child’s age, race of the child, their caregiver’s educational attainment, the marital status of the caregiver and their food environment?
 Samples | 877 for each.
-Status | **REVISION REQUESTED**.
-This is a good start.
-I would drop outcome 2.
-Given your interest in looking at sugar sweetened beverages per week, I would model that, but that doesn't have to be the same sort of count model, right, so I'll let it slide as either another count model (less good for the project) or (better for our purposes) as a multi-categorical outcome dividing the kids into 3-4 roughly equal size groups based on that measure.
-It would help if you modified your model, outcome and research question (and samples, if necessary) for Model 2, along these lines, and submitted that as your revision.
-I hope you can arrange to have some more variation in the predictors for the two models, as well.
+Status | Dr. Love approved your revision on Canvas.
+See Canvas for details.

 [Back to Top](#project-b-plans)